sahil9510/Cafe-Spotter/README.md

 <div align="center">
 <h1 style="font-size: 5rem">Café Spotter</h1>

 Love Coffee?
-Want to find café and restaraunts near you quickly?
+Want to find cafés and restaurants near you quickly?
 Use Café Spotter to do so.

 <img src="./public/readme/cafeLogo.png">
 </div>